Skip to Main Content

 Mercedes vehicles typically come standard with top-of-the-line safety features, which could help you save on Mercedes insurance.
 Common Mercedes safety features include:

-• Brake assist: This emergency braking system uses sensors to detect when an object, vehicle or pedestrian is in your path.
-If you don’t brake, brake assist can make an emergency stop.
+• Brake assist: This emergency braking system uses sensors to detect objects, vehicles or pedestrians in your path.
+If you don't brake in time, brake assist can automatically make an emergency stop.

 • Rain-sensing windshield wipers: These wipers automatically adjust to match the amount of rain falling.
 This helps you stay focused on the road.